-The designee of the College's Office of High School Programs will meet with the School District or School prior to enrolling students into courses and inform the School District of any courses that will have Instructional Materials Charges attached.
-Once Students are enrolled in the agreed-upon course sections, the School District assumes financial responsibility for courses and all courserelated charges.
-The School District will be invoiced for the cost of the IM Direct.
+The designee of the College's Office of High School Programs will meet with the School prior to enrolling students into courses and inform the School of any courses that will have Instructional Materials Charges attached.
+Once Students are enrolled in the agreed-upon course sections, the School assumes financial responsibility for courses and all course-related charges.
+The School will be invoiced for the cost of the IM Direct.

 The School will use the Course Agreement Forms to determine which Instructional Materials are applicable to each course.
-When the requirement for Instructional Materials Charges change for courses taught at the College, the College will notify the School and School District by the second full week of April for fall terms and by the last Friday of October for spring terms, unless the change in course occurs after said dates due to unforeseen circumstances.
+When the requirement for Instructional Materials Charges change for courses taught at the College, the College will notify the School by the second full week of April for fall terms and by the last Friday of October for spring terms, unless the change in course occurs after said dates due to unforeseen circumstances.
 Enrolling students in classes is acknowledgement of required materials for a course.
-The School District will ensure that all Students, whether enrolled in courses at the School or the College, will have the required course materials by the first instructional day.
+The School will ensure that all Students, whether enrolled in courses at the School or the College, will have the required course materials by the first instructional day.